Renfe Class 103

-The Renfe Class 103 is a high-speed train used for the AVE service and operated in Spain by the state-run railway company RENFE.
+The Renfe Class 103 is a high-speed train used for the AVE service and operated in Spain by the state-run railway company Renfe.
 The trainset is also known as S103 or S/103.

 The trains were constructed by Siemens, as the second member of the company's Velaro family.

 History

-On 24 March 2001, Siemens won one half of RENFE's tender to supply 32 high-speed trains for the Madrid-Barcelona high-speed rail line, offering a modified version of the ICE 3 high-speed train used by German Railways (Deutsche Bahn) for its InterCityExpress service.
+On 24 March 2001, Siemens won one half of Renfe's tender to supply 32 high-speed trains for the Madrid–Barcelona high-speed rail line, offering a modified version of the ICE 3 high-speed train used by German Railways (Deutsche Bahn) for its InterCityExpress service.
 Changes involved an up-rate to higher power (8,800 kW) for higher acceleration and top speed to cover the 651 km between Barcelona and Madrid in 2h30m, the ability to operate in a high range of temperatures, and a different interior.

 The ICE 3 trains were a joint production with other Germany-based train manufacturers, who refused to supply parts or sell licenses to Siemens for the AVE Class 103.
 This caused a delay (for which Siemens eventually paid €21 million), during which Siemens had to re-develop the missing components.
 However, at the end of this development, Siemens had a complete high-speed train platform, which it named Velaro.
 The AVE Class 103 was intended as only the second member of a whole family after ICE 3, therefore, it was named by Siemens as the Velaro E.

 The AVE Class 103 has been certified to run at 350 km/h.
 During testing between Madrid and Zaragoza, on 16 July 2006, train 005 reached 403.7 km/h.
-This is both the current national rail speed record for Spain, and also the current speed record for a normal series train in standard configuration.
+This is the current national rail speed record for Spain, and remained the international record for a normal series train in standard configuration until 2010.

 On 23 December 2005, RENFE ordered a further 10 identical trains (Siemens designation Velaro E2).
 Currently, all 26 trains from both orders have been delivered and are in service.